The credo of the modern service company

 - So you take the wind out of the sailors' chatterbox: will Schmitt want to put himself in the right light at the expense of the boss again?
 Just ask him directly for details that he can not know.
 And point your boss to your own successes in a very targeted way.

-- So you make yourself popular with the boss: "Actually, you still have to do that ..."
-In such subtle messages bosses like to hide their wishes.
-Listen - then you can read the wishes of the boss soon from the eyes.
+- This is how you make yourself popular with the boss: "Actually, you would have to do this ..."
+In such subtle messages, bosses like to hide their wishes.
+Listen - then you will soon be able to read the boss's wishes from his eyes.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!